-All incoming M.A. applicants are automatically considered for any available funding positions CLACS might have for the year.
-Hourly positions include 20 hours of work per week, assisting with public outreach programming, grant writing and reporting, and other dimensions of the Center's day-to-day operations.
-In exchange for this work, they receive a tuition and fee remission, student health insurance, and a living stipend.
-Those with near-native language skills in Spanish or Portuguese and teaching experience will be considered for associate instructorships.
-Associate instructors receive tuition and fee remission, health insurance, and a monthly stipend in return for teaching three introductory language sections per year in Spanish or Portuguese.
+All incoming M.A. applicants are automatically considered for any available funding positions CLACS might have for the next year.
+Graduate Assistant (GA) positions include 16 hours per week of work, assisting with outreach programming, event publicity and logistics, and other dimensions of the Center's day-to-day operations.
+In exchange for this work, they receive a tuition and fee remission (up to $10,000 per semester), student health insurance, and a living stipend.
+CLACS also makes arrangements with other departments and programs, like the Department of International Studies and Latino Studies program, for CLACS M.A. students to serve as Associate Instructors (AIs).
+Those with near-native language skills in Spanish or Portuguese and teaching experience will be considered for associate instructorships in the Department of Spanish and Portuguese.
+AIs receive nearly full tuition and fee remission, health insurance, and a stipend in return for teaching three introductory language sections per year in Spanish or Portuguese.

-These grants are made possible by generous support from the Tinker Foundation and the Hamilton Lugar School of Global and International Studies, the School of Education, and the School of Public and Environmental Affairs.
+These grants are made possible by generous support from the Hamilton Lugar School of Global and International Studies, the School of Education, and the School of Public and Environmental Affairs.

 Questions?
 Contact Bryan Pitts email@example.com or Katherine Cashman at firstname.lastname@example.org